Fortitude Valley, Queensland: History

 St Patrick's Catholic Church was built in Wickham Street by Father James Hanly, uphill from the Prince Consort Hotel.
 St Patrick's Convent School was established later at the Wickham Street site.
 Both were wooden structures.
 In 1882, the congregation moved to a new (and still current) St Patrick's Church in Morgan Street.
 On 5 December 1887, Cardinal Moran laid the foundation stone for a new school building in Ivory Street opening onto Hope Street at the rear.
-The new school opened on January 1889.
+The new school opened in January 1889.
 In 1952 Brisbane City Council announced that it would be undertaking work in Ivory Street as part of a solution to eliminate traffic bottlenecks and St Patrick's School was one of the affected properties.
 In 1955 the school buildings were relocated to the church grounds in Morgan Street.
 The school closed on 19 November 1982.

-1891 saw the train line extended from the Brisbane central business district (the area around Queen Street) into Fortitude Valley, and Thomas Beirne opened a business on Brunswick Street.
+1891 saw the railway line extended from the Brisbane central business district (the area around Queen Street) into Fortitude Valley, and Thomas Beirne opened a business on Brunswick Street.
 His business thrived and, after extension, he travelled to England in 1896, leaving his manager of two years, James McWhirter, in charge.
 Soon after his return, McWhirter established a competing drapery business opposite Beirne's in 1898.
 Beirne and McWhirter became keen rivals and are credited with establishing the Valley as a hub of commerce from the late 1890s.

-In the late 19th century, commercial activities in Brisbane were divided along religious lines, with Protestant shopkeepers setting up along Queen and Adelaide Streets in the central business district, and shops operated by Roman Catholics in Stanley Street, South Brisbane.
+In the late 19th century, commercial activities in Brisbane were divided along religious lines, with Protestant shopkeepers setting up along Queen and Adelaide streets in the central business district, and shops operated by Roman Catholics in Stanley Street, South Brisbane.
 However, in the 1893 Brisbane flood (and again in 1897), major floods wiped out many shops in South Brisbane, and owners in that area decided to move and set up operations north of the river in an area free of flooding.
 The area they chose was Fortitude Valley.
 By that time Brisbane's horse-drawn tram system already centred on Fortitude Valley, making it the logical choice to establish a shopping precinct.